Former NFL receiver Vincent Jackson found dead in hotel room

 The son of military parents, Jackson founded the Jackson In Action 83 Foundation, a nonprofit to support military families.

-“We are all mourning the loss of our beloved @VincentTJackson.
+”We are all mourning the loss of our beloved (at)VincentTJackson.
 His wife and family ask that everyone respect their privacy at this time,” the foundation tweeted Monday.

 Mourning his death, Jackson’s former teams highlighted his dedication to community service.